tayler-id/comic-panel-description-generator/memory-bank/activeContext.md

    - Consider optimization in future versions

 3. **Deployment Process**
-   - Need to ensure smooth deployment to Render.com
+   - Fixed worker timeout issue by pre-loading the GPT-2 model
+   - Increased Gunicorn timeout from 30s to 300s
    - Environment variables configured in render.yaml
    - Need to verify functionality in production environment